ALOPECIA AND CANCER

 Full or partial hair loss or thinning can result as a side effect of some chemotherapy drugs, some targeted therapy drugs, radiation therapy to an area where hair is prevalent, or from a stem cell (bone marrow) transplant treatment.

-Because chemotherapy effects are typically specific for proliferating cells, which reside in the bulb, sparing the quiescent stem cells in the bulge that are responsible for reinitiating follicle growth, alopecia from chemotherapy is usually, but not always, completely reversible.
+Because chemotherapy effects are typically specific for proliferating cells, which reside in the bulb, sparing the quiescent stem cells in the bulge that are responsible for reinitiating follicle growth, chemotherapy induced alopecia is usually, but not always, completely reversible.

-Determine any medications; contraindications and cautions before proceeding with any spa treatment.
+Determine any medications; contraindications and cautions before proceeding with any spa alopecia treatment.

 - Rosemary essential oil (Rosmarinus officinalis) and cedarwood essential oil (Cedrus atlantica) can be mixed into a carrier oil and massaged into the scalp.